 Note: participants should have completed an official SMS training course and/or have already implemented an SMS within their organisation or have developed guidance material for implementation.

-Having completed an official SMS training course and/or have already implemented an SMS within their organisation or have developed guidance material for implementation.
+Prior to taking part in this course participants should have completed an official SMS training course and/or have already implemented an SMS within their organisation or have developed guidance material for implementation.
+Without the required training or experience it is not possible to participate in the training.

 2 days, starting at 09:00 on all days, finishing at 16:45 on the 1st. day and at 16:00 on the 2nd.